dbp/amazon-emailer/README.md

 Finally, in your application, just insert messages into the amazon_email_queue table, and then should get picked up and sent out.

-# Todo

-It would be better to eliminate the file locking, and simply grab/mark grabbed the emails in a single database query, so that many emailers could be working on the database at once without the possibility of duplicate messages.
-This is an easy change.